 - The Slayers, though its cosmology is unusually complex.
 The Mazoku and Shinzoku took Order vs. Chaos as the basis for a fairly complex existential-religious debate—their war is a theological dispute over how best to honor the Lord of Nightmares, and whether her creation (the (multi)verse) is a good or bad thing.

-- Rune Soldier Louie, which takes place in Forcelia, the world created for Lodoss.
+- Rune Soldier Louie takes place in Forcelia, the world created for Lodoss.

 - The first Alternate Universe in Abenobashi Mahou Shoutengai was a spoof of the Role-Playing Game Verse.

 - Magic Knight Rayearth.
 Fuu repeatedly even comments about how Cephiro is like a roleplaying game.